-the most popular national seashore beach is herring cove, located inside the hook of the cape where it wraps around towards the center of Provincetown.
+Herring Cove Beach is the most popular National Seashore beach on Cape Cod.
+Herring Cove is located inside the hook of the cape where it wraps around towards the center of Provincetown.

-DUe to its location in provincetown harbor, herring cove beach has calmer wave conditions and warmer water conditions than other national seashore beaches located on the outer coastline of cape cod.
+Due to its location in provincetown harbor, herring cove beach has calmer wave conditions and warmer water conditions than other national seashore beaches located on eastern-facing coastline of cape cod.

 The waters are more like those that you would find in cape cod bay than the outer cape beaches facing the Atlantic ocean.
 Herring cove beach has its own unique atmosphere and experience, and is popular for families with young children due to the gentler wave conditions.

 At low tide a wide, slowly sloping beach emerges.
 As the tide comes in at Herring cove the water comes up much closer to the sand dunes.